 Lisbon is quickly becoming one of Western Europe’s top travel destinations and who can you blame with a city so rich in history, culture, and cuisine.
 Days here can be spent gazing at monuments to the Nation’s imperial past, while nights are best for dancing to samba or listening to the national music, Fado.
-In between you need to keep yourself filled with Portugal’s legendary bacalhau dishes (dried or salted cod) and have pastéis de nata for dessert.
+In between, you need to keep yourself filled with Portugal’s legendary bacalhau dishes (dried or salted cod) and have pastéis de nata for dessert.
 You can’t forget to wash it down with a wide array of sweet and dry wines.
 If cocktails are more your taste, gin bars are all the rage with many carrying over 100 different varieties.
-Lisbon is one of the world’s famous cities-built-on-seven-hills and below I’ll show you the best way to navigate them in order to capture the best it has to offer.
+Lisbon is one of the world’s famous cities-built-on-seven-hills.
+Below is a travel guide where I’ll show you the best way to navigate them to capture the best it has to offer.

 Belem Tower was built in the 16th century to be the gateway for travelers into the city, so why not let it welcome you?
-This 30 meter tall UNESCO World Heritage Site was built to fortify the city during the Middle Ages.
+This 30 meters tall UNESCO World Heritage Site was built to fortify the capital during the Middle Ages.
 Jeronimos Monastery is the other half of Lisbon’s legendary UNESCO site and is home to the grave of legendary explorer Vasco De Gama.
-In fact, De Gama and his crew prayed here before their 1st expedition and the structure was completed using tax collections that Portugal’s strong navy gathered.
+In fact, De Gama and his crew prayed here before their 1st expedition, and the structure was completed using tax collections that Portugal’s strong navy gathered.
 These monuments and the nearby neighborhood can leave you hungry, that’s why you need to try Portugal’s true pearl, pastéis de nata.
-Antiga Confeitaria de Belem is the place to buy the greatest dessert I’ve ever had.
-A custard that has a torched top and flaky crust is best accompanied with an espresso.
+Antiga Confeitaria de Belem is the place to buy the most magnificent dessert I’ve ever had.
+A custard that has a torched top and flaky crust needs an espresso to accompany it.

-The oldest district of the city houses some of the city’s most well preserved culture.
+The oldest district of the city houses some of the city’s most well-preserved culture.
 Climb up to the Portas do Sol to get a glimpse of the sunset reflecting off Lisbon’s iconic rooftops.
-Or, check Lisbon Cathedral to see the city’s rich religious history.
-My favorite part of the neighborhood is strolling the city’s winding streets and meeting its inhabitants who are quick to sell you ginjinha (sweet cherry wine) from their “storefront”.
+Or, check Lisbon Cathedral to see the city’s vibrant religious history.
+My favorite part of the neighborhood is strolling the city’s winding streets and meeting its inhabitants who are quick to sell you ginjinha (sweet cherry wine) from their “storefront.”

 Grab lunch at any number of restaurants and cafes in the area (be mindful of siesta time), but make sure you get the bacalhau wherever you go, I don’t know what they do, but I’ve never had it quite as good as I have in Portugal.
 Stay the evening and listen to Fado, Portugal’s version of the blues.
-It can be quite somber, but when taken in in a quiet café, it’s deeply powerful.
+It can be quite somber, but when taken in in a quiet café, it will tug at your heartstrings.
 Tasco do Jamie d’Alfama is world renown.

 I’d be remiss if I didn’t mention my favorite part of the neighborhood (even if it doesn’t fit the traditional theme).
 The Feira da Ladra flea market on Tuesdays and Saturdays carries everything from souvenir ceramics to iPads and everything between.
 The most unique are the records that float around from stand to stand, including rare prints and every genre imaginable.

 The center of the city’s nightlife and shopping draws crowds from abroad and locals alike.
-An amazing music scene that can be experienced on every street in the legendary Bairro Alto boasts Fado as its most famous export, but if you’re like me listening to a slow latin influenced blues is beautiful, but not ideal for a big night of partying.
-If jazz is your thing then Hot Clube Portugal is a world class jazz club that also elicits views of the city’s unique skyline.
+A fantastic music scene that every street in the legendary Bairro Alto boasts has Fado as its most famous export, but if you’re like me listening to a slow latin influenced blues is beautiful, but not ideal for a big night of partying.
+If jazz is your thing, then Hot Clube Portugal is a world-class jazz club that also elicits views of the city’s unique skyline.
 You can also find upbeat latin music at every stop or wind down at BA Wine Bar do Bairro Alto.

 If you want something different from the raucousness of Bairro Alto, but still want to be in the mix head over to Chiado and try Vintage Gourmet for dinner or drinks.
 Lisbon residents are all about gin at the moment and this place houses over 200 varieties with a bartender who knows the perfect accessories and is great conversation while he figures out how to best prepare your drinks.
 If you are in the mood for dessert and don’t feel like heading out to Belem for your pasteis de nata, across the street from Vintage is Manteigaria Fabrica de Pasteis de Nata where you can get some more of this delectable pastry and some espresso to chase it down.